mjragon21/react-todo/README.md

 # TODO LIST

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Todo list with React and Vite by leveraging React's component-based structure for seamless task management and Vite's fast development environment for efficient and rapid prototyping.
+Utilize state management to handle task additions, deletions, providing users with a responsive and intuitive experience.

 Currently, two official plugins are available: